benb/squeamish/README.md

 ## Squeamish

-A minimal wrapper around the sqlite3 module to provide basic TypeScript and Promise (async/await) support.
+A minimal wrapper around the node [sqlite3 module](https://github.com/mapbox/node-sqlite3/) to provide basic TypeScript and Promise (async/await) support.
 It also includes support for transactions and RxJS Observables.
 Of course, it works with plain old JavaScript too!

 ## Transactions